 “Landlords have been guessing what shape of fit-out occupiers will want.
 However, most of these suites require further adaptation to the layout and finishes for incoming tenants.

-“As a result, we are seeing more pre-let fit-out discussions where the landlord engages a contractor and architect to collaborate with the tenant prior the space being built out.”
+“As a result, we are seeing more pre-let fit-out discussions where the landlord engages a contractor and architect to collaborate with the tenant prior to the space being built out.”

 He said that approach is considered a ‘win-win’ solution with the occupier benefitting from a bespoke fit-out and the landlord saving on the cost of pre-deploying CapEx, prior to a tenant coming in, and saving time all round.

-Vail Williams believes that, broadly speaking, Reading continues to enjoy a good level of office market activity, and the firm expects this to continue into 2025 as more quality stock comes to market here.
+Vail Williams believes that, broadly speaking, Reading continues to enjoy a good level of office market activity, and the firm expects this to continue into 2025 as more quality stock comes to market there.

 However, a question mark remains over what organisations will need from their workplaces in the future, increasing demand for shorter leases, typically with three to five-year break clauses.